 Cybersecurity Maturity Model Certification (CMMC) is the verification method being used to increase the security of the Department of Defense’s supply chain, as an extension of the Defense Federal Acquisition Regulations System (DFARS) to protect DoD information.

-In this guide, you’ll learn the role of a CMMC auditor, how your organization can prepare for and audit, and best practices for CMMC compliance.
+In this guide, you’ll learn the role of a CMMC auditor, how your organization can prepare for a CMMC audit, and best practices for CMMC compliance.

-If you have questions about the CMMC audit process?
-Want to learn how we help DoD contractors can meet all NIST 800-171 requirements and comply with DFARS 252.204-7012, 7019 and 7020 in as little as 14 days?
+Questions about the CMMC audit process?
+Want to learn how we help DoD contractors meet all NIST 800-171 requirements and comply with DFARS 252.204-7012, 7019 and 7020 in as little as 14 days?
 Our CMMC advisors are here to help.

 Call 612-428-3008 or contact us online to discuss your compliance needs with one of our security experts.

 A CMMC audit assesses an organization’s cybersecurity posture, performed by third-party assessment organizations (C3PAOs) belonging to the CMMC Accreditation Body (CMMC AB).